per1234/EtherEventQueue/README.md

 #### Installation
 - 64k is the minimum recommended flash memory capacity of the MCU
-- Download the most recent version of EtherEventQueue here http://github.com/per1234/EtherEventQueue  - Download ZIP button(or Clone in Desktop if you have GitHub Desktop installed)
+- Download the most recent version of EtherEventQueue here: http://github.com/per1234/EtherEventQueue  - Click the "Download ZIP" button(or "Clone in Desktop" if you have GitHub Desktop installed)
 - Extract the EtherEventQueue-master folder from the downloaded zip file
 - Rename the folder EtherEventQueue
-- Move the folder to your arduino sketchbook\libraries folder
+- Move the folder to the libraries folder under your Arduino sketchbook folder as configured in Arduino IDE File>Preferences>Sketchbook location.
-- Repeat this process with the other required libraries
+- Repeat this process with the EtherEvent library and any other associated libraries you
 - If you are using the Flash library then uncomment #include "Flash.h" in EtherEventQueue.cpp and EtherEventQueue.h
 - EtherEventQueue library configuration parameters
   - EtherEventQueueNodes.h - IP addresses of nodes can be defined here, then events can be queued for sending to a node using just the node number and the status of the node will be monitored.